Jbleezy/BO1-Reimagined/README.md

 * Health bar for player's health?
 * Fix Wunderwaffe not arcing after first kill rarely (might be fixed)
 * Fix PaP hintstring showing take weapon for other players weapons for a short period
+* Make it so Death Machine and FG42 weapon models look better with higher FOV
+* Add weapons to IWD, then test ChangeLevel()
+* Add dive to prone and sprint anims for ray gun and waw weapons

 ## GRIEF TODO:
 * Add EMP grenades to grief